kelvinhokk/cordova-plugin-localization-strings/README.md

 ## Dependencies

-This plugin depends on a fork on the node-xcode project, that is currently not in the master yet.
+This plugin relies on node-xcode > 0.9.0.

 ## Details (iOS)